How Many Units of Trimix Should I Take?

 Reviewed by Leann Poston M.D. on 9/8/20

 The erectile dysfunction medication Trimix has been shown, time and time again, to be an effective remedy for men who haven’t had success with oral ED treatments.
 It is available by prescription only and is a very powerful combination of three proven ED medications – phentolamine, papaverine, and alprostadil.
 Trimix is delivered via injection.
 There is no standard dosage, and it is usually incrementally tailored to the individual via feedback between the patient and the prescriber.
 However, the most common question people usually have about dosage is, “How many units of Trimix should I take?”
 In this guide, we will help to answer that question and explore why there is no one-size-fits-all answer.

 The Basics of Trimix for Erectile Dysfunction

-Though the administration method is different, Trimix works on simple principles to oral ED medications like Viagra and Cialis – specifically, relaxation of blood vessels and improving blood flow.
-These are the two primary biological requirements for the mechanism of erection to work.
-Because it’s generally more effective and powerful (and therefore, somewhat riskier), it is reserved as a secondary treatment for ED, and is only suitable for patients who have had no success with oral ED medications.
+Though the administration method is different, Trimix works following the same general mechanisms of oral ED medications like Viagra and Cialis – specifically, relaxation of blood vessels and improving blood flow.
+These are the two primary biological requirements to sustain an erection.
+Because it’s generally more effective and powerful (and therefore, somewhat riskier), it is reserved as a secondary treatment for ED.
+It is only suitable for patients who have had no success with oral ED medications.